cswhjiang/Transfer-Spectral-Clustering/README.md

-Source code for Transfer spectral clustering (TSC).
+Source code for Transfer Spectral Clustering (TSC).

 If there is any problem, please email me (cswhjiang [at] gmail.com).